-France: Sales and distribution are carried out by Union Bancaire Gestion Institutionnelle (France) SAS, a management company licensed with the French Autorité des Marchés Financiers, - licence n° AMF GP98041; 116, av. des Champs Elysées I 75008 Paris, France T +33 1 75 77 80 80 Fax +33 1 44 50 16 19 www.ubpamfrance.com.
+France: Sales and distribution are carried out by Union Bancaire Gestion Institutionnelle (France) SAS, a management company licensed with the French Autorité des Marchés Financiers, - licence n° AMF GP98041 ; 116, av. des Champs Elysées I 75008 Paris, France T +33 1 75 77 80 80 Fax +33 1 44 50 16 19 www.ubpamfrance.com.

 Hong Kong: UBP Asset Management Asia Limited (CE No.: AOB278) is licensed with the Securities and Futures Commission to carry on Type 1 - Dealing in Securities, Type 4 - Advising on Securities and Type 9 - Asset Management regulated activities.
 The document is intended only for Institutional or Corporate Professional Investor and not for public distribution.
 The contents of this document have not been reviewed by the Securities and Futures Commission in Hong Kong.
 Investment involves risks.
 Past performance is not indicative of future performance.
 Investors should refer to the fund prospectus for further details, including the product features and risk factors.
 The document is intended only for Institutional Professional Investor and not for public distribution.
 The contents of this document and any attachments/links contained in this document are for general information only and are not advice.
-The information does not take into account your specific investment objectives, financial situation and investment needs and is not designed as a substitute for professional advice.
-You should seek independent professional advice regarding the suitability of an investment product, taking into account your specific investment objectives, financial situation and investment needs before making an investment.
+The information does not take into account your specific investment polyectives, financial situation and investment needs and is not designed as a substitute for professional advice.
+You should seek independent professional advice regarding the suitability of an investment product, taking into account your specific investment needs before making an investment.
+The contents of this document and any attachments/links contained in this document needs before making an investment.
+The contents of this document and any attachments/links contained in this document needs before making an investment.
 The contents of this document and any attachments/links contained in this document have been prepared in good faith.
 UBP Asset Management Asia Limited (UBP AM Asia) and all of its affiliates accept no liability for any errors or omissions.
 Please note that the information may also have become outdated since its publication.
 UBP AM Asia makes no representation that such information is accurate, reliable or complete.
-In particular, any information sourced from third party information.
+In particular, any information sourced from third parties is not necessarily endorsed by UBP AM Asia, and UBP AM Asia